 You can use the following interfaces to interact with Katib:

-A web UI that you can use to submit experiments and to monitor your results.
+A web UI that you can use to submit Experiments and to monitor your results.
 Check the getting-started guide for information on how to access the UI.
 The Katib home page within Kubeflow looks like this:

 A gRPC API.
-Check the API reference.
+Check the API reference on GitHub.

 Command-line interfaces (CLIs):

 - The Kubernetes CLI, kubectl, is useful for running commands against your Kubeflow cluster.
 Learn about kubectl in the Kubernetes documentation.

 Katib Python SDK.
 Check the Katib Python SDK documentation on GitHub.